Best-ways-to-digitize-photos-feature

 Why You Should Digitize Your Old Photos

 There are so many benefits to learning how to scan photos.
-While I worked through digitizing hundreds of old photos, I came across a few compelling reasons that kept me motivated throughout the project.
+While I worked through digitizing hundreds of old photos, I came across a few compelling reasons that kept me motivated.

 Film preservation is one of the most important issues for photographers today.
 Photographers are losing touch with the origins of our art form, and that’s honestly a shame.
 Digitizing your old photographs is one way to get back in touch with where our craft got started.